Paul DeJong: Minor leagues

+Major leagues

 2017

 DeJong made his major league debut on May 28, 2017, playing at Coors Field against the Colorado Rockies.
 Facing Greg Holland in his first at bat, DeJong hit a home run on his first swing, becoming the ninth Cardinals player to homer in his first at bat in the major leagues.
 On July 8 against the New York Mets, he set both a Cardinals shortstop and a number eight hitter record with four extra base hits in one game, including three doubles and one home run.
 The next day, DeJong became the first rookie in MLB history to get seven extra-base hits in a three-game series.

 After batting .298/.347/.638 (.985 OPS) with eight home runs and 16 RBI in the month of July, DeJong was named the National League (NL) Rookie of the Month.
 He was the first Cardinals player to win the award since Wong in May 2014.
 DeJong became the starting shortstop in June after Aledmys Diaz was optioned to Memphis.

-On August 19, DeJong hit his 20th home run, off Juan Nicasio, becoming the fourth Cardinals rookie to do so, in a 6−4 loss to the Pittsburgh Pirates.
-DeJong finished his 2017 rookie campaign with a .285 batting average, 65 RBIs, and 25 home runs — the latter more than any other National League shortstop that year.
+On August 19, DeJong hit his 20th home run, becoming the fourth Cardinals' rookie to do so, in a 6−4 loss to the Pittsburgh Pirates.

+DeJong finished his 2017 rookie campaign batting .285./325/.532 with 65 RBIs, and 25 home runs — the latter more than any other National League shortstop that year.
 Only Albert Pujols had hit more home runs as a rookie in club history, doing so in 2001.
 Overall, DeJong hit 38 home runs for Memphis and St. Louis.
 He placed second in the 2017 NL Rookie of the Year balloting behind Cody Bellinger, who won unanimously.
+He was named to the Baseball America Major League All-Rookie Team.

 2018

 On March 5, 2018, DeJong agreed to a six-year contract extension with St. Louis through the 2023 season worth a guaranteed total of $26 million.
-The deal also includes two option years for a maximum value of $51.5 million.
-It is the largest-ever agreement with a player who had not yet completed at least one full year of major league service.
+The deal also included two option years for a maximum value of $51.5 million.
+It was at the time the largest-ever agreement with a player who had not yet completed at least one full year of major league service.

 DeJong returned in 2018 as the Cardinals' starting shortstop.
 His first multi-home run game came on April 1, 2018, as he hit two home runs to help lead the Cardinals to a 5–1 victory over the New York Mets.
-He was placed on the disabled list for the first time in his career on May 18 with a fractured left hand caused from being hit in that hand the previous night that required surgery.
-Over 41 games prior to the injury, he slashed .260/.351/.473 with eight home runs and 19 RBIs.
+He was placed on the disabled list for the first time in his career on May 18, with a fractured left hand, after being hit in that hand the night before.
+DeJong underwent surgery, and did not return for seven weeks.
+Over 41 games prior to the injury, he slashed .260/.351/.473, with eight home runs and 19 RBIs.
 He was activated on July 6, and returned to the lineup that night.
 DeJong finished his 2018 campaign batting .241 with 19 home runs and 68 RBIs in 115 games.